scrapy/scrapy/README.md

 results since this approach relies on the class object staying persistent between tests.
 The results of this tool is the same as the proper coverage tool, i.e.
 I was able to locate the same clause that has not been run.

+#### process_response in scrapy/scrapy/downloadermiddlewares/redirect.py by Roxanne
+My coverage measurement is pretty detailed since as I've explained in `Your own coverage tool` section, if there are many ways to get into a branch (like an or in an if condition) it shows in my matrix.
+Getting in with the second part of the or condition will not set the array to True at the same place as it would have been set by getting in with the first part of the or condition.

+The main limitation of my tool is that it clutters the code and impacts performance which are two major drawbacks.

+However, my tool's results are the same as the Coverage.py ones, the index in the array conresponding to branch that weren't evaluated according to the coverage tool were still set to False after having run all the tests.
+The branches being tested according to the Coverage tool had their index in the array set to True after all the tests were run.

 ## Coverage improvement